System (journal)

 System is a peer-reviewed academic journal covering the applications of educational technology and applied linguistics to problems of foreign language teaching and learning.
 It was established in 1973 and has been published by Elsevier since 1991.
 Until 2013, the journal published four issues per year.
 In 2014, it published six issues, and since 2015 it has published eight issues per year.
 Since October 2019 (volume 85), articles have been published electronically only.

-Abstracting and indexing
+Abstracting, indexing, and ranking

 The journal is abstracted and indexed in: